datacenter/ACI-Kubernetes-Visualiser/README.md

 ### Connectivity Requirements in Cluster

-Vkaci needs to connect to the APIC via certificate-based authentication.
+Vkaci needs to connect to the APIC (OOB or InBand) via certificate-based authentication.
 It is expected that your APIC is pre-configured for certificate-based authentication.

 ### Installation – Helm Chart